unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 When triggered it will restart one worker at time, the following worker is not reloaded until the previous one is ready to accept new requests.

-Pros: potentially highly reduce waiting clients, reduce the load of the machine during reloads (mo multiple processes loading the same code)
+''Pros'': potentially highly reduce waiting clients, reduce the load of the machine during reloads (mo multiple processes loading the same code)

-Cons: only useful for code updates, you need a good amount of workers to get a better user-experience
+''Cons'': only useful for code updates, you need a good amount of workers to get a better user-experience

 Zerg mode
 *********